 Wealth makes most things in life easier, and a few things harder.
 If you are wealthy and enjoy keeping up with the Jones', this neighborhood will interest you.
 In fact, according to Ä¢¹½ÊÓÆµ's research, the American University Park neighborhood is wealthier than 99.4% of the neighborhoods in the United States.
 Residents here are truly in a unique situation even when compared to other Americans, based on the sheer amount of wealth concentrated here.
 Even in times of economic downturn, residents of this neighborhood, as a group, suffered less and recovered more quickly.
 This is indeed a stand-out characteristic of this neighborhood.
 As one would expect in a considerably wealthy neighborhood such as this, American University Park also has one of the lowest ratings of child poverty in the nation.

 In addition, think about the people you know personally.
 How many of them would purchase box seats to opening night at the symphony?
 How many of them regularly attend gallery openings, or are the first to reserve tickets to opening night at the ballet?
 If they're like most of us, they don't do any of these things.
 But if you're among an exclusive crowd of wealthy and refined patrons of the arts, then you'll feel right at home in the American University Park neighborhood: a neighborhood in which more "urban sophisticates" live than 100.0% of neighborhoods across the U.S. Here, your neighbors are defined as having urbane tastes in literature, music, live theatre and the arts.
 They are wealthy, educated, travel in style, and live a big city lifestyle whether or not they live in or near a big city.
-In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for families with school-aged children, highly educated executives and college students.
+In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for families with school-aged children and highly educated executives.

 The American University Park neighborhood has a greater proportion of government workers living in it than 99.4% of the neighborhoods in America, according to Ä¢¹½ÊÓÆµ's exclusive analysis.
 This is a unique feature of this neighborhood, and one that shapes its character.